Training for ecologists & planners

 Barn Owl Ecology, Surveys & Signs

-These unique events are primarily designed for ecological consultants and planning officers who need to consider Barn Owls when carrying out surveys and considering planning applications.
+Our popular courses are primarily aimed at ecologists and planners who are required to consider Barn Owls when carrying out surveys or considering planning applications.
+However, we have had a wide variety of people attend over the years including students, conservation officers and voluntary Barn Owl workers.
 The Trust began running 'Barn Owl Ecology Surveys and Signs' (BOESS) training days in September 2005.

 For further information please take a look at the poster to the right.
 It gives details on the course price, content and outcomes.
 Please be aware that places are limited, and we are likely to become fully booked.